owentechnologist/roach-battleship/README.md

 cockroach sql --insecure
 ```

-5. To run a battle bot that repeatedly generates ship vectors and then tests for their overlap in the vector space do:
+## Run a battle bot that repeatedly generates ship vectors and then tests for their overlap in the vector space do:

 ```
 python3 battle_bot.py